Basin Billing, LLC

 Your charges reflect the time and expense each service requires.
 We do the same.
 Call us today for an estimate.

 • How does charge and demographic information get to you?

 We receive it in many formats.
 Paper charge slips/demographics are picked up locally with our courier service, sent through a secure, track-able carrier like UPS/FedEx or encrypted and emailed.
 Electronic charge slips/demographics are accessed via remote desktop.

 • How are payments handled?

 All payments are deposited to the client’s bank account.
-Electronic Funds Transfer (EFT’s) occur daily and standard deposits are made on Monday, Wednesday and Friday.
+Electronic Funds Transfer (EFT’s) occur daily and standard deposits are made weekly.
 Insurance remits and OTC receipts are scanned, encrypted and stored.

 • What reports will I receive?

 Monthly reports include a reconciliation of credit card, EFT and daily deposits to payments posted in the computer.
 Charge, Payment, and Adjustment detail and Accounts Receivable reports are standard.
 If you are using our PM system, there are over 2000 additional reports from which to choose free of charge.
 Your monthly package of reports will be customized to your needs.